GeorgeKandelaki/GeorgeKandelaki/README.md

 # About Me
-I am George Kandelaki a 16 year old beginner Full-Stack Web Developer with a deep passion for programming, I use Arch BTW.
-I Write Code For Fun, I Love To Write Code.
+I am George Kandelaki a 17 year old beginner Full-Stack Web Developer with a deep passion for programming and Writing Code.
+I Write Code For Fun, and I Love To Write Code.

 ---